CadoFox/itp/07Midterm/Phase 3/README.md

 ### In this setup function, I aimed to also make the size of the canvas dynamic as well.
 To do this, I did some basic math using the side length and unit size.
 This would allow for the canvas size to change dynamically if *either the unit size or the side length of the triangle* were to be changed

-## drawObject <ins>(previously just "draw")</ins>
+## <ins>drawObject (previously just "draw") </ins>
-### In my goal of making this code as dynamic as possible, I also wanted it to be fairly readable.
-_I have also implemented the translate, scale, and push/pop functions, as well as made this function its own separate of draw()_
+### In my goal of making this code as dynamic as possible, I also wanted it to be fairly readable. <ins>I have also implemented the translate, scale, and push/pop functions, as well as made this function its own separate of draw() </ins>

         def drawObject(x,y,s):
             push()